-- 3.5.4.
-A balanced approach: The administrator should consider the impact of search efforts on the plan and membership as a whole, balanced with consideration of the interests of an individual missing member or small groups of missing members. - 3.5.5.
+- 3.5.5.
 Reflect experience: the approach to locating missing members should be adjusted over time based on the experience of the administrator and its advisors with respect to the types of search that are most effective in various circumstances. - 3.5.6.
 Publicize the search: As part of a broad-based communication initiative, administrators may consider publicizing their search efforts on their website or otherwise. - 3.5.7.
-Document it: For consistency, transparency and administrative efficiency and to demonstrate the fulfillment of fiduciary duties, plans that routinely have missing members may find it valuable to document the processes and procedures that guide their plan-specific approach to searching.
-Appendix 2 contains information to consider as part of such documentation. - 3.5.8.
+Document it: For consistency, transparency and administrative efficiency and to demonstrate the fulfillment of fiduciary duties, plans that routinely have missing members should document the processes and procedures that guide their plan-specific approach to searching. - 3.5.8.
 Take advantage of scale and resources: Where a sponsor has multiple plans or a service provider provides services to multiple plans, plan administrators and service providers may find aggregating searches for missing members across plans is more efficient.